rokzitko/tensor/README.md

 * charge_susceptibility (bool) - compute <i|nimp|j> overlap table in each subspace.
 * calcweights (bool) - calculates the spectral weights of the two closes spectroscopically availabe excitations.

 * transition_dipole_moment (bool) - compute < i | nsc1 - ncs2 | j >.
-2 channel only.
+Two channel only.
 * transition_quadrupole_moment (bool) - compute < i | nsc1 + ncs2 | j >.
-2 channel only.
+Two channel only.
 * measureChannelsEnergy (bool) - measure the energy gain for each channel separately.
-Uses special MPO implementations with H for one channel.
-2 channel with impurity level first only.
+Uses special MPO implementations with H for one channel (MPO_2ch_channel1_only.h and MPO_2ch_channel2_only.h).
+Two channel with impurity level first only.
 * measureParity (bool) - compute the channel parity.
+WARNING!
+This calculation is not thoroughly tested and might produce wrong and/or badly converged results!
 Will prolong the calculation for large systems.
 Automatically turns on the reverse_second_channel_eps parameter.
-2 channel only.
+Two channel only.

 ## MPOs implemented